fleetdm/fleet/handbook/business-operations/README.md

 | 🫧 Other role    | ❌ | ❌ | ❌ | ❌ | ❌
 | Other department | ❌ | ❌ | ❌ | ❌ | ❌

 > _**Warning:** Do NOT buy LinkedIn Recruiter.
 Use the cheapest possible LinkedIn tier.
+Fleet has a Sales Navigator account.
+AEs and SDRs should ask the operations team for a license.
 The goal is access to profile views and data, not InMail.
 Fleet does not send InMail._

 ### Training
 It's [important](https://fleetdm.com/handbook/company/why-this-way#why-the-emphasis-on-training) that every team member at Fleet takes the time to get fully trained and onboarded.